Loop of Jade

-Loop of Jade is the first book of poetry by Chinese-British poet Sarah Howe, and the first debut collection to ever win the T. S. Eliot Prize, in 2015.
-The collection contains poems that trace the author's journey into her own roots (her dual Chinese and English ethnicity), including poems about growing up in Hong Kong and about her mother.
+Loop of Jade is the first book of poetry by Chinese-British poet Sarah Howe, and the first debut collection ever to win the T. S. Eliot Prize, in 2015.
+Also winning Howe the Sunday Times / Peters Fraser + Dunlop Young Writer of The Year Award, the collection contains poems that trace the author's journey into her own roots (her dual Chinese and English ethnicity), including poems about growing up in Hong Kong and about her mother.